Mo1810/-LEGACY-mo_parkingMeter/README.md

 # mo_parkingMeter
-Use the parking meters on the map of GTA for FiveM [lua]
+Use the parking meters on the map of GTA for FiveM [lua;esx]

+For support please write an issue and I will proceed it as soon as possible.
+Or feel free to join my discord and ask for help.
+Link is in my profile.

 # INSTALL
 - Click green button `Code`